 What exactly is Multi-touch Attribution?

 Multi-touch Attribution enables you to apply the value of your conversion goals across multiple campaigns.
-This empowers you to better understand which marketing campaigns are driving your conversions.
-Understanding the framework in which you are working will allow you to get a clear view of where you are going.
+This empowers you to understand better which marketing campaigns are driving your conversions.
+Understanding the framework in which you are working will allow you to clearly see where you are going.

 Table of Contents